jeremyneveu/m2-npac-grac/chapters/en/07_cmb.md

 The 15-metre Holmdel horn antenna at Bell Telephone Laboratories in Holmdel, with Arno Penzias and Robert Wilson, which led to the discovery of the CMB.
 It was built in 1959 as part of work on communications satellites for NASA ECHO I (By NASA, restored by Bammesk).
 :::

-The spectrum of the cosmic microwave background has been characterised thanks to the COBE satellite, and its temperature has now been established at {cite:p}`Mather1999`:
+The spectrum of the cosmic microwave background has been characterized thanks to the COBE satellite, and its temperature is now established at (<doi:10.1088/0004-637X/707/2/916>):
-$$T_0 = 2.725\pm 0.002\,\kelvin$$
+$$T_0 = 2.72548 \pm 0.00057 \,\kelvin$$
-by modelling its data by Planck's radiation law:
+by modeling its data using Planck's radiation law:
 \begin{equation}
   I_\nu(\nu, T_0) = \frac{2 h \nu^3}{c^2}\frac{1}{\exp(h\nu/k_B T_0) - 1}
 \end{equation}
-This is the best black-body radiation ever detected ([](#fig:cmb_cn)).
+This is the best blackbody radiation ever detected ([](#fig:cmb_cn)).
+As we will justify later, if photons interact little with matter, then we can demonstrate that the energy distribution of photons in the past is still a blackbody spectrum, at temperature $T_0(1+z)$ {cite:p}`Condon2018`.
+So if we go back in time to the last interaction of photons with matter, then at that moment the Universe was in a hotter state than today and at thermal equilibrium, since the radiation followed Planck's law.
 The cosmic microwave background radiation (CMB) is probably the most direct evidence that the Universe was indeed in the form of a hot, dense plasma at equilibrium in the distant past.

 :::{figure} ../../images/cmb_cn.jpg
 :name: fig:cmb_cn